sachin7707/Implement-Learning/docs/api.md

 ### GET: /api/v1/course/{id}
 Fetches a single course from our local database

+### GET: /api/v1/course/{id}/cal
+Fetches the calendar event for the given course.
+NOTE: The "id" is "maconomy_id"

 ### GET: /api/v1/coursetype
 Fetches the course types from our local database